 The trail treats you to a mix of rural landscapes like the Chimney Meadows National Nature Reserve plus places of historic interest such as Abingdon Abbey and Hampton Court Palace.
 There are historic, and usually prosperous, towns and villages on the banks of the Thames with many luxurious homes along the riverfront.

 The Isle of Wight is a small island off the south coast of England.
 It is well worth a visit for its beautiful coastal scenery and laid back atmosphere.
-But there are also many great Isle of Wight adventures to try and taking the Wightlink Ferry across the Solent always feels like a proper holiday.
+There are many great Isle of Wight adventures to try and taking the Wightlink Ferry across the Solent always feels like a proper holiday.

 The IOW Coastal Path which wraps around the island is a great walking experience with a huge variety of scenery.
 Those interested in bird watching are in for a treat, with Peregrine Falcons, ravens, terns, warblers and chats all residing, or migrating through the island.